 California Vehicle Code § 10851 VC makes it a crime to take or drive someone else’s vehicle without the person’s consent.
-Commonly referred to as joyriding, this offense can be charged as either a misdemeanor or a felony.
+Commonly called joyriding, this offense can be charged as either a misdemeanor or a felony.

 Misdemeanor joyriding penalties |